-We have currently accepted applicants for the Breast Imaging Fellowship through the 2017-2018 term.
+We are currently accepting applicants for the Breast Imaging Fellowship for the 2019-2020 term.
 Radiology residents who desire to begin a fellowship immediately following the completion of their residency should apply during the fall of their 3rd year of radiology residency.

 Minimum qualifications for the fellowship include successful completion of a diagnostic radiology residency and ability to obtain a license to practice medicine in North Carolina.
 A personal interview is required unless there are exceptional circumstances.